productinfo/play-essentials-gallery-tabs/README.md

-shinobiplay: Essentials Gallery Accordion (Objective-C)
+shinobiplay: Essentials Gallery Tabs (Objective-C)
 =====================

 An app demonstrating the out of the box functionality supported by **shinobiessentials** accordions.